Breast & Cervical Cancer Control Program (BCCCP)

 Asian Language Cancer Information

-The Asian Pacific Islander Cancer Education Materials Tool (APICEM) is designed to help Asians and Pacific Islanders with limited English-speaking abilities gain access to information on how to reduce their risks of preventable malignancies, including cancers of the breast.
+The Asian Pacific Islander Cancer Education Materials Tool (APICEM) These resources are available to help Asians and Pacific Islanders with limited English-speaking abilities gain access to information on how to reduce their risks of preventable malignancies, including cancers of the breast.

 For more information about the Hawaii Breast and Cervical Cancer Control Program, please contact us using the information below: